rickymedrano/TreeClassifierCSUCI/README.md

 - There is a bug in MATLAB where the imtile() function has some memory management issues when called more than once.
 I commented the code where the bug happens so you're not confused by the output.

 ### Keywords
-Machine Learning, Transfer Learning, Pattern Recognition, Image Processing, Feature Extract, HOG Features, SURF Features, Multi-Class SVM, Image Datastore, Classifier, Image Classification, Bark
+Machine Learning, Transfer Learning, Pattern Recognition, Image Processing, Feature Extract, HOG Features, SURF Features, Multi-Class SVM, Image Datastore, Classifier, Image Classification, Bark, Data Mining, Computer Vision

 ## Author
 Ricky Medrano